 Lets take a look at elevation.
 1 MOA at 3540m works out equating to 40.54 inches.
 We can see that the shooter would require 278.39MOA to have the bullet strike a target that far away.
 This would equate to 11307.3 inches.
 Lets be kind and say the shooter has 120MOA in the mount + 30MOA in the rail + another 97MOA in the turret.
 Added together we have a total of 247MOA.
 This would leave the shooter with a 31.39MOA holdover or 1272 inches.
 It is not uncommon for FFP scopes to have up to 8Mil or 30MOA in the reticle which could be used for a holdover.

 In terms of wind I have again been conservative and input a 2mph full value crosswind.
 For now we will assume it is constant.
-The shooter would need 10MOA of windage correction if one were to include Coriolis and Spin Drift.
-Missing these from the equation would result in a huge miss.
+The Canadian Sniper would need 10MOA of windage correction if one were to include Coriolis and Spin Drift.
+Leaving these from the equation would result in a huge miss.

 We can see that it is technically possible to make the shot if all variables are favourable.
 It is when we begin to examine the sensitivity of each variable that things become more interesting.
 For this section I have made the target a man sized rectangle of 72″ x 24″.